 Investors are not required to invest funds beyond the original commitment for A Units.
-If the Manager determines that additional capital is required, the Manager will give all Investors notice of the terms proposed for the additional investment, and provide at least 30 days for Investors to elect to invest additional funds pro rata on the proposed terms.
+If the Manager DAP determines that additional capital is required, the Manager DAP will give all Investors notice of the terms proposed for the additional investment, and provide at least 30 days for Investors to elect to invest additional funds pro rata on the proposed terms.
 Terms proposed for the additional investment may include issuance of previously undesignated Units with a preferential return different from and prior to that of A Units.
 Issuance of additional Units pursuant to a capital call will dilute the interest of A Unit holders who elect not to participate in the capital call.

-For this Project, Brewpubs has agreed to bear any cost overruns exceeding the available proceeds of the construction loan, this offering, and any tax credit equity raised.
+For this Project, Brewpubs DAP has agreed to bear any cost overruns exceeding the available proceeds of the construction loan, this offering, and any tax credit Historic Tax Credits equity raised-as described under "Development Agreement."

 However, if development costs exceed budgeted costs, the Company may increase the amount of the construction loan if permitted by the lender, or could seek to raise additional equity capital or incur other debt.